Diane Hunter, CHAIR, 2012-2015, email@example.com

 Is there someone in your community who has worked hard for libraries?
 Do you know a librarian who deserves recognition?
 How about a deserving Library Science student?
 Has your library staff done an extraordinary job promoting the library in your community?
 Is there an author, associated with Missouri, who is worthy of recognition?
 Do you know a trustee who has performed exemplary service?
 If you have answered yes, then please submit a nomination for the appropriate Missouri Library Association Award or scholarship application.

 MLA awards and scholarships are described below.
-You may submit forms for any or all awards and scholarships.
-Print and complete the desired nomination form.
+For all awards and scholarships.
+Print and complete the desired nomination form, or use the online version, when available.
 Send your completed form and any required documentation by the stated deadline to Missouri Library Association headquarters:

 Missouri Library Association